 Melissa entered Parliament as a National list MP following National’s victory in the 2008 election.
-Her election made her the first Korean women to hold office outside of Korea, and New Zealand’s first Korean MP.
+Her election made her the first Korean women to hold office outside of Korea in a National Assembly, and New Zealand’s first Korean MP.

 Born in Korea, and growing up in Malaysia, Melissa moved to New Zealand as a young adult in 1988.
 Melissa’s background has ensured her place as a strong advocate for New Zealand's diverse ethnic communities within the National Government.